Business Organizations: An Overview

 Background

-The practice of forming organizations for the purpose of doing business began centuries ago, but the twentieth century witnessed an explosion in both the number and types of business organizations.
-From the simplest sole proprietorship to the most complex multinational corporation, various business structures have evolved to meet the needs of society.
-There are a variety of business structures to choose from, so every business can select the structure that best fits their particular needs.
+The practice of forming organizations for the purpose of doing business began centuries ago, but the twentieth century witnessed an explosion in the number and types of business organizations.
+From the simplest sole proprietorship to a complex multinational corporation, various business structures have evolved to meet the needs of society.
+There are a variety of business structures to choose from, so every business can select the structure that best fits their needs.
 Informal arrangements become sole proprietorships and partnerships, providing structure to business ventures as they grow.
 More formal arrangements are created at the state or national level, such as limited liability companies and corporations.
 These business organizations provide stability and protection to investors and officers while establishing guidelines within the organization.

 Important Issues